 Since getting started in this sector nearly a year ago, I’ve visited many different workspaces to see what different providers are doing.
 I think a key opportunity that could be missed is to really embrace the services your workspace provides.
 If you’ve incorporated networking days into your calendars, make sure it’s done properly and it’s providing the right benefits to your members.

 More broadly, it’s become increasingly clear that flexible space really isn’t just about start-ups and small businesses.
 All types and sizes of companies are realising the advantages of flexible space, so it’s important to make sure that your space is prepared to secure these key business opportunities.

 Commercial Real Estate players are starting to take strides into the sector.
-How was equipped do you think operators are face a changing industry?
+How well equipped do you think operators are to face a changing industry?